Hi

 Do you use AI to beta read my manuscript?

-I won’t feed your book to an AI tool at any stage of the beta reading.
+I won’t upload your book to an AI tool at any stage of the beta reading.
+I also don’t use AI tools to create any section of my report or in-line comments.